sarahchima/personal-website/src/pages/blog/event-handlers.md

 ---
 title: A guide to Handling Events in the Browser
 date: "2019-04-11"
-description: This article discusses ways browsers events can be handled and more.
+description: In this article, we will discuss way browser events can be handle.
 tags: ["javascript"]
 featuredImage: https://res.cloudinary.com/dvj2hbywq/image/upload/c_scale,w_800/v1555007526/ambitious-creative-co-rick-barrett-110145-unsplash-compressor_hzty02.jpg
 ---